AR-15 Magazine Guide — Part 2: Polymer

-Our previous entry on AR-15 magazines read like a strange combination of choose your own adventure, and a buyer’s guide to these little capacious cartridge-carrying commodities.
+Our previous AR-15 magazine guide read like a strange combination of choose-your-own-adventure, and a buyer’s guide to these little capacious cartridge-carrying commodities.
 It helped readers decide on the best magazine to fit their wants and needs for America’s favorite rifle.

 This second entry into the series assumes readers decided that in the battle between polymer and metal magazines, they choose polymer.
 (Don’t worry traditionalists, a metal companion piece will go live later this month as well.)

 Polymer magazines are a great choice for shooters who want the lightest, most durable method of carrying rounds for their rifle or carbine.
 While Magpul Dynamics is responsible for the rise in popularity of these magazines, polymer mags have been around for much longer than Magpul.